St. Ann’s RC Primary School

-- The SENDCO makes referrals to the Trafford Combined ADHD Service (TCAS) Pathway for ADHD diagnosis.
+- The SENCO makes referrals to the Trafford Combined ADHD Service (TCAS) Pathway for ADHD diagnosis.

-- Some children and their families work with a Caritas Social Worker who provides direct work with the child, home visits and parenting support.
+Some children and their families work with our Caritas Social Worker, Suzanne Gundry or our Caritas Counsellor, Kathryn Fisher.
+Suzanne and Kathryn provide direct work with the child, home visits and parenting support.

 What intervention groups are available at St. Ann’s RC Primary?

 Some children with SEN work in support groups in at St. Ann’s.
 The following are some of our intervention support groups:

 - Writing Sentences